Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 ### Stage 01: Ingestion

 #### Stage Definition
 Stage 01 ingests heterogeneous logistics source files (CSV, Parquet, Excel exports) and normalizes them into a unified operational dataset.
 It also curates SLA documents so they can be reasoned about in later phases.
+When `MINDQ_ENABLE_STREAMING_INGESTION=1`, the phase attempts a Polars streaming pipeline (`scan_csv(...).sink_parquet()`) to emit `raw_streaming.parquet`; any streaming failure logs a WARN and falls back to the eager loader so ingestion remains robust.

 #### Implementation Status
 - Status: Implemented